 Working with the powerhouse in making unreal things real, Imaginary Forces helped bring this idea to life in expert fashion.

 How often do you think about door locks?
 If you’re like most people, the answer is once every seven or so years.
 So it’s not surprising that Schlage had a tough time staying in consumers’ minds.

 In “Ex-Girlfriend,” the goal was to remind consumers that “strong” equals “safe,” which is worth a slightly higher price tag to most individuals (and definitely, to this guy).

-The follow-up game to Brine's very successful "Shootout," comes Brine Shootout 2.
+The follow-up games to Brine's very successful "Shootout," comes Brine Hotshot and Brine Shootout 2.
 It brought the same flick-game style action but with 3D modeled environments, opponents, gear and a host of new powerups to decimate the competition with.

 What do a sentient doormat, (moderately) unstable woman, pirate and power-hungry janitor have in common?
 Not much.
 But Schlage's line of keyless locks help make their lives slightly easier.